 In pseudosection calculations, THERMOCALC interrogates the HPx-eos to predict the equilibrium compositions of mineral and melt phases at specified values of pressure (P), temperature (T) and bulk composition (X).
 Thus, a pseudosection is a map showing how the most stable phase assemblage varies in P-T, T-X or P-X space, specific to a particular “equilibration volume” within a rock.
 It may be contoured for the compositions and/or proportions of phases.
 Pseudosections represent chemically closed systems.

 To calculate a pseudosection you must set a bulk composition.
-This is usually done using the setbulk script, as shown below, with the proportions of oxides given on a molar basis (“%” indicates comment not read by program):
+This is usually done using the bulk script (formerly setbulk), as shown below, with the proportions of oxides given on a molar basis (“%” indicates comment not read by program):

 For each calculation involving a bulk composition, THERMOCALC first determines the system in which the specified x-eos lie.
 It then expects to be given the bulk composition in terms of the correct oxides in the correct order.
-If your setbulk-specified bulk composition doesn’t match its expectations, or you have not specified one, it will tell you what it needs.
-Occasionally setbulk is replaced with a set of rbi scripts, to allow the bulk composition to be assembled from a phase assemblage, as shown in the tutorials below.
+If your specified bulk composition doesn’t match its expectations, or you have not specified one, it will tell you what it needs.

 Mineral composition scripts